-When you’re out on the water exploring island paradise on a boat, you have limited access to internet and power.
+When you’re out on the water exploring island paradise on a boat, you have limited access to the internet and power.
 So, unfortunately for them, the kids are forced to put down their iPads and actually interact with you.
 They will have nothing to do but participate in the real world, enjoy the company of their parents and experience new adventures.

-It’s the ultimate escape, where true bonding and reconnection manifests through beach-side activities and coastal living.
+With kids on board, you can enjoy the ultimate escape, where true bonding and reconnection manifests through beach-side activities and coastal living.

 When sailing with children, there are a few basic things we recommend: